Steven P. Schinke Innovation Fellowship Program

 - Complete at least one project for presentation to the School’s Curriculum Committee in the spring semester (see examples below).

 - Optional: Submit project(s) to social work’s national bodies (NASW, CSWE and/or SSWR) for possible presentation at annual conferences.

 - Work with Professor Qin Gao to develop a course or seminar series on Being an Effective Policy Practitioner in the Digital Age.

-- Provide administrative support for Dr. Yamile Marti and Professor Ellen Lukens to develop a structural plan for incorporating international field placements for CSSW (for students interested in international social work).
+- Provide administrative support for Dr. Yamile Marti and Professor Ellen Lukens to develop a structural plan for incorporating international practicum placements for CSSW (for students interested in international social work).
 This project will entail coordinating with various departments and professors.

 - Research online educational technology tools and online pedagogy (possible publishing opportunities).

 - Develop and implement a tracking system for the Office of Academic Affairs (OAA) to monitor our adjunct faculty, review course syllabi for consistency in learning outcomes and assignments, and incorporate topics related to diversity and inclusion.

 - Oversee the development and implementation of the new Office of Professional Excellence (OPE) resource website and create a social media presence.